adharshgamingyt/MessengerCraft/docs/Installation_guide.md

 # MessengerCraft Installation Guide

-This guide covers how to set up and run the MessengerCraft app, which is built with Next.js and uses Bun as its JavaScript runtime.
+This guide covers how to set up and run the MessengerCraft app, which is built with Next.js and uses Bun as both its JavaScript/TypeScript runtime and package manager with Drizzle ORM for Neon PostgreSQL.

 ## Prerequisites